Check and Receive Guizhou’s Winter Management Techniques for Tea Gardens and Cold Prevention Measures

 2

-For tea gardens located in windy areas, establish protective forest belts.
+For tea gardens located in windy areas, establish protective belts.
 Plant trees around the garden or in empty spaces within it.

 3